Japan itinerary North to South

 - The Museum of Popular Arts dedicated to regional history

-There are two other options for this day (details in your travel diary): a stop at Himeji Castle, a UNESCO World Heritage Site, between Kyoto and Okayama, or a visit to the artists' island of Naoshima (but you will have to get up early!).
+There are two other options for this day: a stop at Himeji Castle, a UNESCO World Heritage Site, between Kyoto and Okayama, or a visit to the artists' island of Naoshima (but you will have to get up early!).

 Overnight stay in Okayama.